 If you want to allow your dog to run around off-leash without getting sandy and wet, there’s two off-leash dog exercise areas located on dog-friendly Bribie Island.

-A fenced off-leash dog park is in Bellara, close to the Bribie Bridge.
+Firstly, there’s a fenced off-leash dog park in Bellara, close to the Bribie Bridge.
 It’s located on Sylvan Beach Esplanade, adjacent to the Marine Parade roundabout.
 To easily find it, search for “Bellara Dog Park” on Google Maps.

-The park has plenty of shade, great for keeping cool on sunny days.
+The park has plenty of shade thanks to its trees, great for keeping cool on sunny days.
 There’s also seating and a shelter.